Harkaran98/BixFinalCode/README.md

 # BixFinalCode
-Garage App - JSON CRUD using Django
+Garage App - JSON CRUD using Django RestFramework

 In order to test the server application, follow the steps mentioned below: